lucasdef15/useCallback/readme.md

 # **useCallback** hook

-The **useCallback** hook is a built-in hook in React that is used to optimize the performance of components by memoizing functions.
+The **useCallback** hook is a built-in hook in React that optimizes component performance by memoizing functions.

-In React, when a parent component renders, it can trigger the re-rendering of all of its child components, even if the child components don't actually need to be re-rendered.
-This can result in unnecessary re-renders and a degradation of performance.
+When a parent component re-renders, it can trigger the re-rendering of all its child components, even those that don't need to be re-rendered.
+This results in unnecessary re-renders and degraded performance.

-To prevent this, **useCallback** can be used to memoize functions and only re-render the child component when the props or state that the function depends on changes.
+It's important to understand that, although two functions may appear to be the same, they may not have referential equality in memory.
+When React re-renders a component, it recreates functions, even if they share the same name, look the same, and have the same definition.

+This is where the **useCallback** hook comes in.
+It allows us to memoize functions and avoid unnecessary re-creation, improving React component performance.

+Furthermore, **useCallback** returns a memoized function and not the function call.
+You can use this memoized function later on in your code.

-Here is an example of how to use **useCallback**:
+Here's an example of how to use **useCallback**:

 ```jsx
 import { useCallback, useState } from "react";